 Key duty considerations:

-• The exemptions on courier imports are normally restricted.
+- The exemptions on courier imports are extremely restricted (limited mostly to life-saving drugs).

 Knowing these regulations will enable you to know the approximate customs charges in India.